Benjiinator/Lifx-Rocket-League/README.md

 # Lifx-Rocket-League
 Lifx lights changing colors upon scoring a goal in rocket league.
 Colors of the lights depend on which team scored.

-I'm a 20 year old danish guy currently studying to become a datatechnician with specialty in programming.
-Last week i started working on this project.
 My goal was to change the color of my Lifx lights to the color of the scoring team.
 The process explained:

 "I started by making a program in C# that could trigger my lights to change color, for that i used the Lifx Api.
 When i had that in place i opened up Rocket League and cheat engine and started looking for the pointer values for each goal.